YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide (KONO KAGA eDAtion).md

 ![CV](https://azurlane.koumakan.jp/w/images/d/db/HornetChibi.png "USS Hornet") - **[BIG WASP YO (USS Hornet)](https://azurlane.koumakan.jp/Hornet)**
 * Skill:
-  * 60% chance to drop 12 additional bombs with her airstrike upon launch;\
+  * 60% chance to drop 12 additional bombs with her airstrike upon launch
   * 25% chance to inflict double damage with her airstrike.

-* Loadout: 3/3/2
+  * Has a 3/3/2 loadout.

 * Desc:
 >Once a meme, now a force to be reckoned with.
 Think of her as a barrage boat in carrier form - her main job is blasting ships into smithereens, and she does that remarkably well with two powerful skills dedicated precisely to that and a solid statline.
 Just don't expect much in the way of support, beyond the air coverage provided by her okay fighters.

 ![CV](https://azurlane.koumakan.jp/w/images/0/00/IllustriousChibi.png "HMS Illustrious") - **[HMS Illustrious](https://azurlane.koumakan.jp/Illustrious)**
+* Skill:
-* Skill: On launching an airstrike, provides a shield to the escort fleet for 8s.
-Shield HP is 10% of Illustrious's HP
+  * Upon airstrike launch, grants every vanguard unit a shield for 10% of Illustrious' max HP, lasting 8s.

-* Loadout: 6/0/2
+  * Has a 6/0/2 loadout.

 * Desc:
 >A very defensive-focused CV with double fighter slots and a shield generator.